Frequently Asked Questions About Driving While Intoxicated (DWI) in New Jersey

 In addition, if you are involved in an accident while your license is suspended for DWI, and someone is hurt, a 45-day jail sentence is mandatory.

-What are the Other Penalties for Getting Convicted of a DWI in and around Hazlet, Middletown, Keyport, Union Beach or Holmdel, NJ?
+What Are the Other Penalties for Getting Convicted of a DWI in and Around Hazlet, Middletown, East Brunswick, Marlboro, or Howell, NJ?

 Every DWI conviction carries additional penalties, including: